TOP

 How long do I have to send in all my forms?
 What is the deadline?

-• While you have up to one year from the day of treatment/loss, we suggest that forms be sent within 60 days.
+• While you have up to one year from the day of treatment/loss, we suggest that forms be submitted within 60 days.
 Provincial healthcare plans have tight deadlines for submitting claims.
 Since we coordinate with these plans on your behalf, if we don’t receive your forms within 60 days of the treatment/loss, your reimbursement could be impacted.

 • You have up to one year after the treatment/loss date to submit all your forms and other paperwork to us.
 After that, your claim is permanently closed.